Symbolic Universe

 Luke 4:1-13

-Friend and mentor, Dave Hillis, president of Leadership Foundations, tells the story from his days as a camp counselor when he was asked to lead a seminar for urban youth.
-A young lady walked in just as it was about to start and asked Dave what the topic would be.
-When he told her it was about how to survive in the city, she immediately replied with attitude, “Oh, that’s easy!
-You only need three things–a gun, a condom and a Bible.”
+He was asked to lead a seminar for urban youth.
+A young lady walked in just as it was about to start and asked what the topic would be.
+When he told her it was about how to survive in the city, she immediately replied, “Oh, that’s easy!
+You only need three things—a gun, a condom and a Bible.”

-The woman was expressing what Ben Beltran calls the “symbolic universe”–the narrative structure of the soul that holds us together and makes meaning of life.
+This young urban prophet was expressing what Ben Beltran calls the “symbolic universe”—the narrative structure of the soul that holds us together and makes meaning of life.
 In fact, the Latin word symbolum literally means, “to hold together.”
 If we can resist judgment and listen, the young woman is saying something profound.
 She lives in a world where guns, condoms and bibles are equally valid tools of survival depending on the situation.
-We need a gospel that can speak into this reality and transform it.
+Her insight deserves our consideration and a Gospel that can speak meaningfully into her reality.

-As we enter the first week of Lent, Satan meets Jesus in the desert to discuss the symbolic universe of Israel.
-Satan chooses the elemental symbols of life–bread, crown and temple.
-If we step back to see the bigger picture, it becomes clear these symbols represent the economic, political and religious systems by which society functions.
-When seen this way, the temptations are about the narrative structure of life itself.
+In this week’s text, Satan meets Jesus in the desert to discuss the symbolic universe of Israel.
+Satan chooses the elemental symbols of life—bread, crown and temple.
+With just a little imagination perhaps we can see how bread, crown and temple are symbols that represent the economic, political and religious systems by which society functions.
+When seen this way, the temptations are not merely about personal sins of the flesh, but the narrative structure of life itself.
+Which story will we tell?

 Satan tempts Jesus to turn stones into bread.
 Jesus resists and insists that God’s economy is one of abundance not scarcity.
-Even though he is alone in a desert filled with nothing but sand and rocks, he does not react in fear; Jesus knows there is more than enough bread for all if we could only see it.
-In fact, later in the Gospels Jesus feeds five thousand to prove the point, and ultimately he is revealed as the bread of life that we celebrate at communion–a table open to all.
-There is more than enough.
-That is God’s economy.
+Even though he is alone in a desert filled with nothing but sand and rocks, he does not react in fear; Jesus trusts there is more than enough bread for all if we can only see it.
+In fact, later in the Gospels Jesus feeds five thousand to prove the point, and ultimately he is revealed as the bread of life that we celebrate at communion—a table open to all where there is always enough.
+In fact, there is more than enough.
+This is God’s economy.

 Jesus is taken to the temple, which is the sacred center of Israel.
 The devil tempts Jesus to throw himself into a religious system built on the sacrifice of innocents.
-Jesus resists, and in doing so, reimagines the entire premise of religion itself.
-In fact, he tears down the temple system and builds a new temple (himself) that is founded on mercy, not sacrifice.
+Jesus resists putting on a big show and, in doing so, reimagines the entire premise of religion itself.
+He resists a religion of sacrifice that needs a long line of victims to keep it going, with lots of theatrical blood and gore.
+Instead he opts for something way more simple, which is mercy.
 “I desire mercy not sacrifice” (Hosea 6:6).
-That is God’s religion.
+This is God’s religion.

-The Lenten season is a reminder that we are desperate for a faith that reimagines our world through a lens of abundance, of blessing, and of mercy–a world that reflects God’s very heart.
-That is the promise which awaits Jesus, and us, on our way to Easter.
+The Lenten season is a time to sort out the narratives by which we live.
+It is a reminder that we are desperate for a faith that tells a better story and reimagines our world through a lens of abundance, of love, and of mercy—a world that reflects God’s very heart.
+This is the story that becomes fully visible when seen with Easter eyes.

 Kris Rocke